T-Tek/xpress_VTU/README.md

 }

 Exception Handling
 The API handles various exceptions, such as incorrect passwords, merchant not found, and payment service errors.
-Ensure to handle these exceptions in your client applications appropriately.